-DUE DILIGENCE ASSESSMENTS FOR PY1 PUMPING STATIONS AND WASTE DISPOSAL SITES
+ASSESSMENTS FOR PY1 PUMPING STATIONS AND WASTE DISPOSAL SITES

-- liv.
-Due diligence assessments were done for the five PY1 pumping stations and disposal sites for solid waste collected at the pumping stations.
+- Iviii.
+Due diligence assessments were done for the five PY1 pumping stations, disposal sites for solid waste collected at the pumping stations, and the resettlement site for the Vitas Pumping Station.
 Disposal sites for dredged materials will be assessed during project implementation as there are no fixed pre-determined sites, but suitable areas are often found near the dredging areas.
-For example, DPWH often uses reclamation sites when it is found that dredged material is not contaminated. - Iv.
+For example, DPWH often uses reclamation sites when it is found that dredged material is not contaminated. - lix.
 Two waste disposal sites were included in the due diligence.
 The key findings are listed below: - a) Navotas Sanitary Landfill - The Navotas Sanitary Landfill is owned and operated by Phil Ecology Systems Corporation (Phil Eco) and serves the City of Manila, along with other cities such as Navotas and Malabon.
 The sanitary landfill has been operational since 2006. - Located in Bgy.
 Tanza, the area dedicated for the landfill is about 39.67 ha.
 Phase I, Phase II, and Phase III of the landfill are 11.3, 13.67, and 15.0 hectares, respectively.
 Phases I and II (11 cells) have already been used, while Phase III, composed of 9 cells, is currently in commission. - The landfill has a leachate treatment facility and a gas collection system.
 A lining was installed within the pond to contain the leachate.
-Leachate goes through a series of treatment processes (pond system). - The facility has an ECC and other environmental permits.
+Leachate goes through a series of treatment processes (pond system). - The facility has an environmental compliance certificate (ECC) and other environmental permits.
 A multi-partite monitoring team composed of the LGU, MMDA, and fisher folks, to name a few, visits the site quarterly.
 Surface water and water from two deep wells on site are monitored quarterly.
 Air quality is monitored twice a year. - b) Montalban Solid Waste Disposal Facility - The facility is owned and operated by International Solid Waste Integrated Management Specialist (ISWIMS), Inc. It was first opened in 2002.
-The facility serves most of Metro Manila.
-Among LGUs served are Makati, Mandaluyong, Pasay, Taguig, San Juan, Valenzuela, Muntinlupa, Pateros, Rodriguez, and Quezon City. - Based outside the property are informal settler families.
-According to the source, there were only a few ISFs when the landfill started operation.
-The number of ISFs grew because of migration from Payatas dumpsite.
+The facility serves most LGUs of Metro Manila, including Makati, Mandaluyong, Pasay, Taguig, San Juan, Valenzuela, Muntinlupa, Pateros, Rodriguez, and Quezon City. - Living outside the property are a number of informal settler families.
+There were only a few ISFs when the landfill started operation, but the number of ISFs has grown because of migration from Payatas dumpsite.
 As a result, waste pickers are prevalent in the landfill. - There are facilities in the compound that facilitate further segregation of solid waste and leachate treatment.
-Plastic and paper, among other combustible materials, are extracted in the Refuse-Derived Fuel (RDF)

-Processing Plant and converts these wastes into pellets that can be used as fuel.
+Plastic and paper, among other combustible materials, are extracted in the Refuse-Derived Fuel (RDF) Processing Plant that converts these wastes into pellets that can be used as fuel.